Match Your Personality to Career Options

 Start with these four steps to a good personality-career match and career decision.

 Step 1.
-Take a scientifically valid career interest inventory like The Career Key's career test.
+Take a scientifically valid career interest inventory like The Career Key's career assessment.

 - Measure your strengths in 6 interest areas, called the Holland personality types or "Holland Codes": Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.

 - Identify many careers that match your dominant personality types.

 Step 2.
 Identify the careers that match your strongest personality types.

 See a complete list of over 400 careers during the Career Key assessment, linked to accurate, up to date career information about each one.

 Step 3.
 Learn as much as you can about the career options you identify.

 Step 4.
 Make a good decision, one you won't regret.